-"Progressive Democrats Constitution for a New Republic", published January 1988.
+Progressive Democrats "Constitution for a New Republic"

-This document alters the existing Constitution both in form and content.
-Articles 1 to 3 of the existing Constitution are contained with a section headed "The Nation".
-The PDs have incorporated Article 1 into a new preamble to the Constitution.
+The Progressive Democrats Explanatory Memorandum published in January 1988 proposes altering the existing Constitution both in form and content.
+Articles 1 to 3 of the Constitution are contained within a section headed "The Nation".
+The Progressive Democrats have incorporated Article 1 into a new preamble to the Constitution.
 The existing preamble is principally a religious and historic tract with little legal significance.
-It makes reference to
+It makes reference to-

-"seeking the common good, with due observance of Prudence, Justice and Charity so that the dignity and freedom of the individual may be assured, true social order attained, the unity of our country restored and concord established with other nations".
+"....seeking the common good, with due observance of Prudence, Justice and Charity so that the dignity and freedom of the individual may be assured, true social order attained, the unity of our country restored and concord established with other nations".

-The PDs amend this omitting the reference to unity of our country and they include the existing Article 1 in the new preamble which reads:-
+The Progressive Democrats amend this omitting the reference to "unity of our country" and include the existing Article 1 in a new preamble which reads-

-"We, the people of Ireland, hereby affirm the inalienable, defeasible sovereign right of the Irish Nation to choose its own form of Government, to determine its relations with other nations and declare that all powers of government, legislative, executive and judicial, derive under God from the people, whose right it is to designate the rulers of the State, and, in final appeal, to decide all questions of national policy, according to the requirements of the common good, and further declare that such powers of government are exercisable only by or on the authority of the organs of State hereby established, and seeking to unite in the pursuit of a just social order, the freedom and dignity of the individual and concord with other nations, to hereby adopt, enact and give to ourselves this Constitution."
+"We, the people of Ireland, hereby affirm the inalienable, indefeasible and sovereign right of the Irish Nation to choose its own form of Government, to determine its relations with other nations and declare that all powers of government, legislative, executive and judicial, derive under God from the people, whose right it is to designate the rulers of the State, and, in final appeal, to decide all questions of national policy, according to the requirements of the common good, and further declare that such powers of government are exercisable only by or on the authority of the organs of State hereby established, and, seeking to unite in the pursuit of a just social order, the freedom and dignity of the individual and concord with other nations, do hereby adopt, enact and give to ourselves this Constitution."